Lalit0Kumar/Job-Portal-/README.md

 # Job Poral Small Project

-# clone the project
+1: clone the project

-# Install Dependencies:
+2: Install Dependencies:
 After initializing the project, install the necessary dependencies by running:

-# npm install
+$ npm install

-# Run the Code:
+3:Run the Code:
 To start the development server, use the following command:

-# npm run dev
+$: npm run dev